 So let’s turn again to Samuel and his wife Eleanor.
-Two previous articles on this website dealt with erroneous theories about Samuel’s parents.
-The first article dealt with the persistent notion that he was a son of Joseph Rankin of New Castle County, Delaware.
-The second article addresses speculation that Samuel was a son of Robert and Rebecca Rankin of Guilford County, North Carolina.
-Y-DNA testing has conclusively disproved both possibilities.
+Another article on this website deals with two erroneous theories about Samuel’s parents, including (1) the notion that Samuel was a son of Joseph Rankin of New Castle County, Delaware, and (2) speculation that Samuel was a son of Robert and Rebecca Rankin of Guilford County, North Carolina.
+Y-DNA testing has conclusively disproved both theories.
 So far as I have found, there is no evidence on this side of the Atlantic as to the identity of Samuel’s parents.

-And now, on to new territory.
-Here are the positions I’m taking with regard to some of the conventional wisdom on Samuel and Eleanor:
+On to new territory.
+Here are my positions on some of the conventional wisdom about Samuel and Eleanor:

 - Samuel was probably born in 1734 (not 1732) and he probably died in 1816 (not 1814).

-- He and Eleanor married in Rowan County, North Carolina, and not in Pennsylvania.
+- He and Eleanor married in Rowan County, North Carolina, not in Pennsylvania.

 - Samuel had arrived in North Carolina by no later than April 1760.